isb-cgc/readthedocs/docs/source/sections/data/WCDT_about.rst

 - `dbGaP site <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs001486.v2.p2>`_
 - `GDC Data Portal <https://portal.gdc.cancer.gov/projects?filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22projects.program.name%22%2C%22value%22%3A%5B%22WCDT%22%5D%7D%7D%5D%7D>`_

-Accessing WCDT Data on the Cloud
+Accessing Genomic Characterization of Metastatic Castration Resistant Prostate Cancer Data on the Cloud
 --------------------------------

 Besides accessing the files on the GDC Data Portal, you can also access them from the GDC Google Cloud Storage Bucket, which means that you don’t need to download them to perform analysis.
 ISB-CGC stores the cloud file locations in tables in the ``isb-cgc.GDC_metadata`` data set in BigQuery.